MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 -->

 ## <a name="newkeywordbuilder"></a>newKeywordBuilder
-Returns a keyword builder that you use to add keywords to this ad group.
+Returns a [builder](../concepts/builders.md) that you use to add keywords to this ad group.

 ### Returns
 |Type|Description|
 |-|-
-[KeywordBuilder](KeywordBuilder.md)|The keyword builder that you use to add keywords to this ad group.
+[KeywordBuilder](KeywordBuilder.md)|The builder that you use to add keywords to this ad group.

 ## <a name="pause"></a>pause
 Pauses this ad group.